Akshit0909/data-512-wildfire_smoke_analysis/README.md

 Why is this an estimate of fire smoke?
 These are estimates because of a number of problems that are not easy to resolve and simplifications to make this course project reasonable for just a few weeks of work.
 One example is that actual smoke impact is based on wind direction over a course of several days, the intensity of the fire, and its duration.
 However, the fire polygon data only gives a year for each fire - it does not provide specific start and end dates for the fire.
 The smoke estimate should adhere to the following conditions:
 - The estimate only considers the last 60 years of wildland fires (1963-2023).
-- The estimate only considers fires that are within 1250 miles of the assigned city (Minot).
+- The estimate only considers fires that are within 1250 miles of the assigned city (Minot - Ward County).
 - An annual fire season will run from May 1st through October 31st.